 Weather in the UK can be variable at the best of times but we have picked late April, as offering optimum potential for dry and moderate temperatures, with long daylight hours.
 Runners should prepare for all conditions on the day.
 The track is well shielded from the wind by a very large grand stand down one side, and is protected by banking on the near bend.

-Runners will each be permitted a sizeable crew area from which they may be tended to.
+Runners will each be permitted their own designated crew area including shelter, chairs and tables from which they may be tended to.

 There will be a full aid station providing an extensive range of food and drinks to all runners for the duration of the event.
 Crews will also be able to access both fluids and food for their runners.